bmuschko/ckad-crash-course/exercises/25-configmap/instructions.md

 In this exercise, you will first create a ConfigMap from a YAML configuration file as a source.
 Later, you'll create a Pod, consume the ConfigMap as Volume and inspect the key-value pairs as files.

+> [!NOTE]
-> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Creating a ConfigMap and consuming it as environment variables"](https://learning.oreilly.com/scenarios/ckad-configuration-creating/9781098104917/).
+> If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Creating a ConfigMap and consuming it as environment variables"](https://learning.oreilly.com/scenarios/ckad-configuration-creating/9781098104917/).

 1. Inspect the YAML configuration file named [`application.yaml`](./application.yaml).
 2. Create a new ConfigMap named `app-config` from that file.